 Original contributions We focus on general-sum extensive-form games with an arbitrary number of players (including the chance player).
 In this setting, the problem of computing a feasible EFCE can be solved in polynomial time in the size of the game tree [19] via a variation of the Ellipsoid Against Hope algorithm [26, 20].
 However, in practice, this approach cannot scale beyond toy problems.
 Therefore, the following question remains open: is it possible to devise simple dynamics leading to a feasible EFCE?
 In this paper, we show that the answer is positive.
 To do so, we define an EFCE via the notion of trigger agent [17, 9].
 Then, we define the notion of trigger regret, i.e., a notion of internal regret suitable for extensive-form games.
 We provide an algorithm, which we call ICFR, that minimizes trigger agent regrets via the decomposition of these regrets locally at each information set.
-In order to do so, ICFR instantiates an internal regret minimizer and multiple external regret minimizers for each information set, employing one regret minimizer per round does not compromise the overall convergence of the algorithm.
+In order to do so, ICFR instantiates an internal regret minimizer and multiple external regret minimizers for each information set.
+We show that it is possible to orchestrate the learning procedure so that, for each information set, employing one regret minimizer per round does not compromise the overall convergence of the algorithm.
 The empirical frequency of play generated by ICFR converges to an EFCE almost surely in the limit.
 These results generalize the seminal work by Hart and Mas-Colell [18] to the sequential case via a simple and natural framework.